RafaelBarbosatec/flutter_robot/README.md

 To try avoid this failures you could set a 'threshold'.
 The 'threshold' default is 1%, tha is, if the golden test failure with 0.5% of diff your test will pass.

-To change this default value you can set it in 'RobotFileComparator':
+To change this default value you can set it in 'RobotFileComparator'.

-Using the file `flutter_test_config.dart`.
+Using the file `flutter_test_config.dart`:

 ```dart